(June 15, 1915 - August 28, 2008)

 Year of Discovery: 1949

-Learning to Grow Viruses Revolutionized Virology & Led to Vaccines!
+Learning to Grow Viruses Revolutionized Virology & Led to Modern Vaccines!

 In 1949, Thomas Weller, with John Enders and Frederick Robbins developed tissue culture techniques that revolutionized virology.
 Their ability to grow an endless supply of viruses in tests tubes made it possible for vaccines to be created for many viral diseases.
 Their marked success was with the poliovirus.
 They were awarded the Nobel Prize for their research on it in 1954.